majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 while (true)
 {
+    // Atomically move an item off the work queue and onto a processing
-    // BRPOP blocks until an item is available var result = await db.ListRightPopLeftPushAsync("work-queue", "processing-queue");
+    // queue, so the item is not lost if this worker crashes mid-job. var result = await db.ListRightPopLeftPushAsync("work-queue", "processing-queue");
-    if (result.HasValue)
+    if (!result.HasValue)
     {
+        // Nothing waiting.
+StackExchange.Redis has no blocking pop, so
+        // back off briefly instead of spinning on an empty queue. await Task.Delay(TimeSpan.FromMilliseconds(500));
+        continue;
+    }

     var workItem = result.ToString();
     Console.WriteLine($"Processing: {workItem}");

     // Do work here...

-        // Optionally remove from processing-queue after successful processing await db.ListRemoveAsync("processing-queue", workItem);
+    // Remove from processing-queue only after successful processing await db.ListRemoveAsync("processing-queue", workItem);
 }
-}
 ```

 **Notes:**
-- Use `ListRightPushAsync` to enqueue work.
+- Use `ListRightPushAsync` to enqueue work and `ListRightPopLeftPushAsync` to dequeue it.
-- Use `ListLeftPopAsync` or blocking `ListLeftPopAsync` (or `BRPOP`/`BLPOP` in raw Redis) to dequeue.
-- For reliability, consider a "processing" queue to track in-progress work and handle failures.
+- StackExchange.Redis deliberately does not expose the blocking `BRPOP`/`BLPOP` commands, because a blocked connection would stall every other operation sharing that multiplexer.
+Poll with a short delay, as above.
+- The "processing" queue is what makes this reliable.
+Anything left sitting in it belongs to a worker that died and can be moved back to `work-queue` by a reaper process.
 - For more advanced scenarios, consider libraries like [Hangfire](https://www.hangfire.io/).

 ## Database and DotNet